stijn-dejongh/lovecraft_public_domain/raw_converts/iwe.md

 Venus?
 Despite their elaborately built cities, it seemed hard to credit the pseudo-reptiles with anything of this kind.
 There must have been another race aeons ago, of which this is perhaps the last relique.
 Or will other ruins of kindred origin be found by future expeditions?
-The purpose   of such a structure passes all conjecture&mdash;but its strange and seemingly non-practical material suggests a religious use.
+The purpose   of such a structure passes all conjecture--but its strange and seemingly non-practical material suggests a religious use.

   Realising my inability to solve these problems, I decided that all I could do was